x-limitless-x/blakedrumm.com/_posts/2021-07-22-scom-clear-cache-script.markdown

 title: Clear SCOM Cache Powershell Script
 author: blakedrumm
 thumbnail: /assets/img/posts/clear-scomcache.png
-description: >- # this means to ignore newlines
+summary: >- # this means to ignore newlines
   Clear your Agent, Management Server, or Gateway SCOM Cache with an easy to use Powershell Script!
   The script also utilizes Invoke-Command, be sure to enable PSRemoting to allow you to utilize this script across servers if needed.

+keywords: clear scom cache, clear cache for scom, Management Server clear cache, clear gateway cache, clear agent cache, clean gateway, clean management server, clean agent, clean MS
 permalink: /blog/clear-scomcache/
 ---
 <sub>Article last updated on December 29th, 2021</sub>